JavaScript is required

-Reporting workers compensation payments
+Reporting workers' compensation payments

 Employers are required to record workers’ compensation payments in their quarterly returns.

-A worker’s ordinary pay includes compensation payments under the Workplace Injury Rehabilitation and Compensation Act 2013 or any other payments in the nature of compensation for injury suffered in relation to work.
+A worker’s ordinary pay includes compensation payments under the Workplace Injury Rehabilitation and Compensation Act 2013 (WorkCover payments) or any other payments in the nature of compensation for injury suffered in relation to work.
 It does not matter whether the insurer or the employer pays the worker the compensation, it is still considered ordinary pay.

 Workers receiving workers’ compensation payments from the insurer via the employer are to be recorded with the worker's contracted hours and the payment the worker received.